eradman/entr/README.md

 * Move platform-specific includes to compat.h
 * Replace the now deprecated usleep(3) with nanosleep(2)
 * Reduce number of attempts to re-open files to 1 second (10 attempts)
-* Unit tests use mock kqueue() instead of tiggering events through the filesystem
+* Unit tests use mock kqueue() instead of triggering events through the filesystem
 * Print out detailed instructions if the user provides configure arguments
 * Fixed a flaw in kqueue emulation that caused a segfault if multiple files were saved simultaneously
-* Signal handler sends SIGTERM and sets process title while waiting for child processes to terminate
+* Change process title for blocking events (visible in ps(1))
-* Regression tests begin by rebuilding
+* Wait for processes to terminate in restart mode

 Releases History
 ----------------